8base/Documentation/docs/frontend/connecting-to-data-sources-creating-api-connections-connecting-to-a-rest-api.md

 ---
 id: 'connecting-to-data-sources-creating-api-connections-connecting-to-a-rest-api'
 sidebar_label: 'Connecting to a REST API'
+redirect_from: '/frontend/connecting-to-data-sources/creating-api-connections/connecting-to-a-rest-api'
-slug: '/frontend/connecting-to-data-sources/creating-api-connections/connecting-to-a-rest-api'
+slug: '/projects/frontend/connecting-to-data-sources/creating-api-connections/connecting-to-a-rest-api'
 ---

 # Connecting to a REST API

 This article describes how developers can quickly create a Resource connected to a 3rd party REST API

-___
+---

 To set up a REST API as a data source, click on the Resources icon in the left-side menu.
 It will open a modal that lists all of the available data sources.

 ![Resources in App Builder](./_images/ab-resources-1.png)

 In the "Add a Resource" area, select "REST API."
 This will open up a configuration window in which you can specify the name of your API, Base URL, and any default headers and URL parameters.

 Click "Save" to save your changes.
 Once saved, the new data source will be visible in the Resources list when creating Requests.

 ![Configuring a REST API](./_images/ab-connecting-to-data-sources-creating-api-connections-connecting-to-a-rest-api.png)